Prasadrasal2002/kind-cluster/README.md

 **Introduction :**

-This project focuses on setting up a local Kubernetes cluster using KIND (Kubernetes IN Docker).
+This project focuses on setting up a Kubernetes cluster using KIND (Kubernetes IN Docker).
 The goal is to create a multi-node cluster, deploy the Kubernetes Dashboard, and manage the cluster efficiently.

 **Objectives :**